angband/angband/docs/hacking/compiling.rst

 manually disable curses (add --disable-curses to the options passed to configure), or the host curses installation will be found causing the build process to fail when linking angband.exe (the error message will likely be "cannot find -lncursesw" and "cannot find -ltinfo").
-More checking of permissible combinations to configure is necessary.
-The --enable-release and --enable-more-gcc-warnings options are safe to use with --enable-win.
+Most of the --with or --enable options for configure are not appropriate when using --enable-win.
+The ones that are okay are --with-private-dirs (on by default), --with-gamedata-in-lib (has no effect), --enable-release, --enable-more-gcc-warnings, and --enable-skip-old-int-typedefs.

 Debug build
 ~~~~~~~~~~~